Research Misconduct

 - The RIO shall use written confidentiality agreements or other mechanisms when appropriate to ensure that the recipient does not make any further disclosure of identifying information.
 If the complainant requests anonymity, the University will strive to honor the request within the limits set by applicable policy and law.

-- If such conflicts are present, the individual shall recuse himself or herself from any investigative or decisional role in the case.
+- If such conflicts are present the individual shall recuse himself or herself from any investigative or decisional role in the case.

 - If any prospective committee member at any point in the process presents a conflict of interest, that committee member shall be replaced by the DO.